dupree/missing-data-augementation/README.md

-### Augment offer information
+### Augment job offer information
 Given the list of job offers (title, description and seniority level), some of the offers are missing the seniority level.

-Write an application which fills in the gaps - restores the missing seniority level.
+Here's an application which fills in the gaps - restores the missing seniority level.

-Extra:
+#### Contents:

-1. Explain the choice of language / technology stack.
+1. Explaination of the choice of language / technology stack.
-2. Explain the choice of approach and algorithm.
+2. Explaination of the choice of approach and algorithm.
-3. Estimate quality of the result.
+3. Estimation of quality of the result.
+4. Results comparison and evaluation #confusion_matrix #precision-accuracy-f1 scores